st-ixlab/st-ixlab.github.io/_posts/2022-04-27-one-paper-accepted-to-cancers-sci-if6639.md

     </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Automatic Cancer Cell Taxonomy using An Ensemble of Deep Neural Networks" has been accepted to Cancers (SCI, IF:6.639) Congratulations to the authors!
+Our paper "Automatic Cancer Cell Taxonomy using An Ensemble of Deep Neural Networks" has been accepted to Cancers (SCI, IF:6.639) Congratulations to the authors!